Complimentary shipping on all US orders. Free shipping on orders over $450 for Canada and Europe.

 Readers dream of ink, but publishers’ thoughts are made of paper.
 Throughout history, this eminently sensual medium has been a signifier of power and the material of choice for elevated connections and exchanges.

 From money and declarations of war, to document signings and personal stationery; paper is a transmitter of status and authority.
 The material also carries close associations to knowledge, as in scholarship, literacy, diplomas, and awards of excellence.

 Today, the role of paper in our society requires redefinition and Devambez has risen to the task.
 For this modern-day expression of its storied heritage, Devambez has taken rolling paper to unprecedented levels of prestige.
 It begins with the finest ingredients and application of the Devambez watermark; the same watermark that was applied by Devambez in the publishing of early editions of Flaubert, Cocteau and Wilde.
 It is further elevated by our apparatus of elite European craftsmen working in congress to create the most refined smoking experience.

 Colette, Mitsou, illustrated by Edgar Chahine, 1930

 Pierre Loti, La Troisième Jeunesse de Madame Prune, illustrated by Tsugouharu Foujita, 1926

 Maurice Magre, Les Belles de nuit, illustrated by Édouard Chimot, 1927

-Devambez the printer crossed paths with the artists and writers of the time: works by illustrious figures such as Pablo Picasso, Auguste Rodin, Gustave Flaubert and Oscar Wilde were exhibited or published by the maison.
+Devambez the printer crossed paths with the artists and writers of the time: works by illustrious figures including Pablo Picasso, Auguste Rodin, Gustave Flaubert and Oscar Wilde were exhibited or published by the Maison.